anloo/docker/README.md

 # SHARKdata - Docker

-Docker can be used both for test and prod.
+Docker can be used both for test and production.

 Main project page for SHARKdata: https://github.com/sharkdata